 AB 427 (Alvarez, D-Chula Vista): Otay Mesa East Toll Facility Act: alternative project delivery method.
-(Chapter 163, Statutes of 2023)

-AB 427 allows the San Diego Association of Governments (SANDAG) to use the Construction Manager/General Contractor (CMGC) method for the State Route 11/Otay Mesa East Port of Entry Project.
+AB 427 allows the San Diego Association of Governments (SANDAG) to use the Construction Manager/General Contractor (CMGC) method for the State Route 11/ Otay Mesa East Port of Entry Project.
 The CMGC method allows for SANDAG to streamline the construction project, having the construction manager be involved in the project's design phase.
 SANDAG may enter into an alternative project delivery method after comparing the traditional design, bid, and build process of construction with the proposed alternative project delivery method in a public meeting.
-If SANDAG's governing board finds that the use of an alternative project delivery method on the project will accomplish reducing comparable project costs, expediting project completion, or providing features not achievable through the traditional design-bid-build method, then then may enter into an alternative project delivery method contract such as the CMGC method.
+If SANDAG's governing board finds that the use of an alternative project costs, expediting project completion, or providing features not achievable through the traditional design-bid-build method, then then may enter into an alternative project delivery method contract such as the CMGC method.
 This bill will allow SANDAG to select a contractor earlier in the process to enable further collaboration on project schedule, cost, and risk mitigation.